Ruaha National Park

 - Bird watching

-- Drive from Dar es Salaam or southern regions
+- A long drive from Dar es Salaam